Dow, S&P close at record highs as Omicron worries ease

 The Dow has now risen six straight trading days, marking the longest streak of gains since a seven-session run from March 5 to March 15 this year.

-Walgreens Boots Alliance WBA.O and Nike Inc NKE.Nrose against the backdrop of recent reports suggesting holiday sales were strong for U.S. retailers.
+Walgreens Boots Alliance WBA.O and Nike Inc NKE.N rose 1.59% and 1.42% respectively against the backdrop of recent reports suggesting holiday sales were strong for U.S. retailers.

 Data on Wednesday showed the U.S. trade deficit in goods mushroomed to the widest ever in November as imports of consumer goods shot to a record, as the coronavirus pandemic has limited spending by Americans on services.